Thank you for reading our post, please rate this article at the end.

 Engine

-Since trimarans come in small sailboat sizes and large ferries, their engines depend mostly on their design.
+Since trimarans come in small sailboat sizes and large ferries, their engines depend primarily on their design.
 These boats often feature an outboard motor with a high horsepower rating to reach top speeds.

 With less physical contact of the boat with the water surface, you even get less drag on your boat.
 Therefore, your boat accelerates faster to reach a high speed than other boats.

-However, their speed is mostly limited to planning on the water surface and not cutting the waves like the popular V-hull boats.
+However, their speed is mainly limited to planning on the water surface and not cutting the waves like the popular V-hull boats.

 My Take on Tri-Hull Boats: Why They Lost Popularity